ministryofjustice/moj-frontend/docs/ethics/principles.md

 Depending on what delivery phase your product is in, you can use the principles to [prepare for a service assessment](/ethics/assessment/).

-If your team is not preparing for a service assessment, you can still do a review at any time to reflect on the ethics of your service.
+If your team is not preparing for a service assessment, you can still use the principles at any time to reflect on the ethics of your service.
 Alternatively, you could do an [ethics review](/ethics/review/) instead.

 ## The principles